romanvm/kodi.remote-pdb/Readme.rst

   from remote_pdb import set_trace; set_trace(port=5555)

-This line should be put at the place where you want to start your debugging, preferably as early as possible.
+This line should be put at the place where you want to start your debugging, usually as early as possible.
-You can change the ``port`` argument but it is better to select values higher than ``1024`` because lower port values may be restricted by OS for security reasons.
+You can change the ``port`` argument but it is better to select values higher than ``1024`` because lower port values may be restricted by your OS for security reasons.
-The ``set_trace`` call will pause your plugin and the ``remote-pdd`` will wait for a telnet connection.
+The ``set_trace`` call will pause your plugin and the ``remote-pdb`` debugger will wait for a telnet connection.
-The ``script.module.remote-pdb`` will also display a notification in Kodi that includes a hostname and a port to connect to.
+The ``script.module.remote-pdb`` will also display a notification in Kodi that includes a hostname and a port to connect to for your information.
 Type in the console ``telnet <Kodi hostname or IP-address> <port>``, for example::

   $telnet 192.168.1.16 5555

 Note that hostname/IP and port values are separated by a space.
-The ``port`` value must be the one specified in ``set_trace`` call.
+The ``port`` value must be the same as specified in ``set_trace`` call.
 This will open the ``PDB`` debug console.
 Read `PDB`_ documentation to learn how to use the debugger.

+Note that after creating a telnet session by the initial ``set_trace`` call you can use subsequent ``set_trace()`` calls (without arguments) as hardcoded breakpoints to enter into the debugger repeatedly within the same telnet session.

-When you finish your debugging you can remove ``script.module.remote-pdb`` from dependencies and ``set_trace`` call(-s) from your code.
+**Warning**: when you finish your debugging don't forget to remove ``script.module.remote-pdb`` from addon dependencies and ``set_trace`` call(-s) from your code.

 Telnet Client
 -------------